Management of Chlamydia Cases in Australia (MoCCA)

 Project Details

-Management of Chlamydia Cases in Australia (MoCCA) is a National Health and Medical Research Council-funded Partnership Grant that that seeks to address gaps in chlamydia management in Australian general practice.
-In particular, MoCCA focuses on improving testing for repeat infection within recommended timeframes, improving partner management, and increasing clinician confidence in diagnosing pelvic inflammatory disease (PID).
+Management of Chlamydia Cases in Australia (MoCCA) was a National Health and Medical Research Council-funded Partnership Grant (NHMRC) that that sought to address gaps in chlamydia management in Australian general practice.
+In particular, MoCCA focused on improving testing for repeat infection within recommended timeframes, improving partner management, and increasing clinician confidence in diagnosing pelvic inflammatory disease (PID).
+MoCCA ran from mid-2018 to the end of 2024.

 In the early stages of MoCCA we focused on better understanding the general practice context for chlamydia management.
 This involved both interviews and surveys with health consumers, general practitioners, and other general practice staff about how chlamydia infections are managed in general practice.

 Drawing on these findings, we developed a model of care to support chlamydia management in general practice, which we piloted in general practice clinics in New South Wales and Queensland.
-The model of care includes our website (which you can find here: https://www.mocca.org.au/), and other resources and strategies for integrating best practice chlamydia management into routine care.
-All of our resources and strategies are available on our website.
+The model of care included a website, and other resources and strategies for integrating best practice chlamydia management into routine care.
+These resources included:

 Study Findings

-Thank you to all who have participated in the project so far.
+Thank you to all who participated in the project.

 Background to the project:

-The aim of the project is to reduce the burden of chlamydia infection by scaling up an integrated model of chlamydia case management in general practice.
-The project objectives are:
+The aim of the MoCCA was to reduce the burden of chlamydia infection by scaling up an integrated model of chlamydia case management in general practice.
+The objectives were:

-*Develop and refine an integrated model of chlamydia case management for implementation.
+*Develop and refine an integrated model of chlamydia case management for implementation into Australian general practice.

-*Evaluate the clinical uptake, impact and cost-effectiveness of the model.
+*Evaluate the clinical uptake and impact of the model.

 If you have any questions about the study please email mocca-info@unimelb.edu.au and a member of the research team will get back to you.